 To contact a member of the clergy, please telephone David Howell at Weston-under-Penyard Rectory on 01989 568736 or email email@example.com.
 Please note day off on a FRIDAY.

 PRAYER GROUP – meets in the Church on the first Wednesday of every month at 2pm.
-You are very welcome to join us on 5th July or any first Wednesday.
+You are very welcome to join us on 6th December (please note we do not meet in January) or any first Wednesday.

 BEST WISHES to everyone who is not feeling too well, recovering from operations or awaiting hospital appointments.

-TEA DANCE at the Millennium Hall on Saturday 8th July and Sunday 27th August, doors open at 7.30 p.m. admission £4.50.
+TEA DANCE at the Millennium Hall on Saturday 9th December doors open at 7.30 p.m. admission £4.50.
+The Sunday Tea Dance is on 17th December from 2 p.m.
 For further information contact Bill on 01242 233019.
 This is a monthly event, so come along and enjoy ballroom, latin and popular sequence dancing.

 Upton Bishop W.I. – We meet on the 2nd Tuesday of each month (except August) in the Millennium Hall at 7.30pm.
 If you would like to visit and learn more about us and what we do, we would love to see you.
 There is a small cost of £4.00.
-Our next meeting is on 11th July for a talk by Malcolm Penny on the Aspects of Brockhampton Manor.
+Our next meeting on 12th December is Christmas Workshops followed by refreshments prepared by the Committee.
+The meeting on the 9th January is a talk by Chris O’Grady entitled ‘Walking from Pershore to Rome’.
 As well as our meetings, we organise other social events, including meals out, visits and walks.
 Please contact Clare Bell at email@example.com or just turn up on the night, you will be very welcome.
-Visit the WI website www.thewi.org.uk or http://www.uptonbishop.org/groups.php for further information.
+Visit the WI website www.thewi.org.uk or http://www.uptonbishop.org/groups.php for further info

 CONTACT THE PARISH CLERK – If any parishioner has any issues with the highways, such as potholes, verges etc. please contact Sarah Lawrence firstname.lastname@example.org.
 For further information and updates please refer to the Herefordshire Council website www.herefordshire.gov.uk or telephone 01432 260000.